Main Content Anchor

 Accessible parking permits

-There is a new way to apply for or renew your disable parking permits, called the Accessible Parking Permit (APP) Scheme.
-It is managed by VicRoads, but Council will still issue your permit.
+You can apply for or renew your disable parking permits via the Accessible Parking Permit (APP) Scheme.
+It is managed by VicRoads, but Council will issue your permit.

 How long will the permits be valid?